US Green Building Council LEED® Credits

 Thermal Energy Storage systems function as a “thermal battery” that stores cold water chilled during evening and nighttime off-peak hours.
 The use of mechanical refrigeration and evaporative chillers during off-peak hours takes advantage of the lower TOU utility rates.
 Storing large volumes of low-cost chilled water in direct bury fiberglass tanks is implemented to compensate for the building loads during the daytime, which effectively shifts operation costs of the HVAC system to the off-peak TOU rates.

 TES systems can be designed to augment existing climate control systems, taking advantage of the existing mechanical and evaporative chiller infrastructure.
 In new construction, TES systems can be designed to handle up to 100% of a buildings cooling load or act as a reserve or booster for a smaller more cost-effective HVAC system.

-DARCO underground water tanks has over 30 years of experience in the design and manufacture of direct-bury fiberglass water tanks.
+DARCO has over 30 years of experience in the design of direct-bury fiberglass water tanks.
 We have worked with TES engineering firms in the research and development of such systems.
 Please contact us to review how stored thermal energy can help your project take advantage of TOU rate structures in your area.